KShebek/cbe504/main.typ

 $ r_j = (dif [A_j] ) / (dif tau) quad ("PFR"), quad quad r_j =  ([A_j] - [A_j]_0) / tau quad ("CSTR") $
 $ tau = integral_([A_j]_0)^([A_j]) (1) / (r_j) dif [A_j]' quad ("PFR"), quad quad tau = 1/r_j dot.op ([A_j] - [A_j]_0) quad ("CSTR") $
 Therefore, we can graphically compare the required $tau$ by making a plot of $1\/r_j$ vs. $[A_j] - [A_j]_0$ in analogy with the Levenspiel plots in #ref(<fig:levenspiel>).

-#self[Pg 100 from Lanny.
-Note the product vs inlet comment from the CSTR.
-In the CSTR the rectangle is drawn with a height equal to l/r evaluated at the product conversion, while in the PFTR the height varies from inlet to product conversion.]

 = Nonisothermal Considerations